ekcm/Help-Htoo-Resale/README.md

 We performed EDA, and realized that each sector code (first 2 digits of postal code) had their unique characteristics that made performing a regression model across Singapore inaccurate.
 We were able to further cluster the data by coordinates using KMeans Clustering to provide further granularity.

 Finally, we compared different Regression methods (Linear Regression, XGBoost Regressor, Random Forest Regressor) and identified the best model was XGBoost Regressor, and clustering had a significant impact in improving the quality of the model.
+Cross-validation is performed to ensure our model is not overfitted.

 To do:
 - Explore other clustering methods such as DBSCAN and Hierarchical-based clustering to further understand the tradeoffs between each clustering model